The signs of emotional abuse in a toxic relationship

 B. Struggles with trust and self-worth

-Victims of emotional abuse often struggle with trust issues, both in themselves and others.
-The manipulative tactics and constant belittling by the abuser can make it difficult for the victim to trust their own perceptions and instincts.
+You may struggle with trust issues, both with yourself and others.
+The manipulative tactics and constant belittling by the abuser can make it difficult for you to trust your own perceptions and instincts.

-Moreover, the emotional toll of the abuse can result in a diminished sense of self-worth, making it challenging for the victim to establish and maintain healthy relationships in the future.
+Moreover, the emotional toll of the abuse can result in a diminished sense of self-worth, making it challenging for you to establish and maintain healthy relationships in the future.

 C. Challenges in forming healthy relationships